Revadike/rhSGST/README.md

-# rhSGST
+# ESGST - Enhanced SteamGifts & SteamTrades

 A script that adds some cool features to SteamGifts and SteamTrades.

 ## Installation

 To install the script, you must install [Tampermonkey](https://tampermonkey.net/) or [Greasemonkey](http://www.greasespot.net/) first.
-Then [click here](https://github.com/revilheart/rhSGST/raw/master/rhSGST.user.js) and you should be prompted to install it.
+Then [click here](https://github.com/revilheart/ESGST/raw/master/ESGST.user.js) and you should be prompted to install it.

 ## Compatibility